ricardoasmarques/ceph-dev-docker/README.md

     # ./do_cmake.sh
     # cd /ceph/build
     # make -j8
-    # exit

-### Create a new docker image with all dependencies installed
+### Create a new docker image with all dependencies installed (use a separate terminal)

      # docker ps
      # docker commit <CONTAINER_ID> ceph-dev-docker-build